A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Localizing

-Harsh conditions on observing measurements have been researched, such as \cite{song2011time,song2012simultaneous,kim2014cooperative}. \cite{song2011time} study a problem of searching for a stationary target that emits short-duration signals intermittently under a limited sensing condition.
-Examples include an airplane black box and an earthquake victim sending out signals repeatedly. \cite{song2012simultaneous} add more challenges, such as source anonymity and an unknown number of sources, to their previous work.
-They use a spatiotemporal probability occupancy grid to model the radio source and develop a motion planning algorithm that ensures the robot travels in high-probability regions.
-They extend this for multiple robots in their subsequent work~\citep{kim2014cooperative} where pairs of robots are considered.
+Harsh conditions on observing measurements have been researched, such as \citet{song2011time,song2012simultaneous,kim2014cooperative}. \citet{song2011time} study the problem of searching for a stationary target emitting short-duration signals intermittently under limited sensing conditions.
+This scenario can include situations such as locating an airplane black box or finding an earthquake victim emitting signals periodically. \citet{song2012simultaneous} introduce additional challenges compared to their previous work, including source anonymity and an unknown number of sources.
+To address these challenges, they employ a spatiotemporal probability occupancy grid to model the radio source and develop a motion planning algorithm to ensure that the robot traverses high-probability regions.
+In their subsequent work~\citep{kim2014cooperative}, they extend this approach to multiple robots, with a focus on pairs of robots.